 - The researcher works with the secretary of his/her department to complete the travel forms following standard University procedures.
-When the trip is complete, the travel form showing actual expenditures is submitted to the GRI Executive Secretary, and via I.I. the funds budgeted for the travel will be transferred to the account of the researcher's department.
+When the trip is complete, the travel form showing actual expenditures is submitted to the RSIA Executive Secretary, and via I.I. the funds budgeted for the travel will be transferred to the account of the researcher's department.
 If the funds must be transferred prior to the travel, the researcher or his/her department's secretary should submit a copy of the travel form showing expected expenditures, and an I.I. will be used to transfer the funds to the department's account.
-Documentation of expenses is submitted to the GRI Executive secretary after the travel is completed.
-We do not cover cost of travel to present at meetings; the grantee should request such support from their department or unit.
+Documentation of expenses is submitted to the RSIA Executive Secretary after the travel is completed.
+We do not cover the cost of travel to present at meetings; the grantee should request such support from his/her department or unit.

 - How should I write a budget justification under travel expense?

-If you plan to drive, we will need mileage for each site.
-Please include the list of cost of housing, food, etc. If you plan to fly, we will need the estimate cost of flight and the ground transportation.
+- RSIA needs very specific details of your travel plans to collect data.
+If you plan to drive, we will need mileage information for each site.
+Please include a list of costs for lodging, food, etc. If you plan to fly, we will need the estimated cost of the flight and ground transportation.

 - Does the Small Research Grant provide software?

 - The fund is unable to cover the cost of software that may be considered a general work tool, such as SPSS or Survey Monkey.
-GRI has a list of software packages that are well-suited to the needs of researchers and students for their data collection method at Gallaudet University; many of them are available at no cost and unencumbered by proprietary licensing restrictions.
-The software list is shown at http://www.gallaudet.edu/Gallaudet_Research_Institute/Training.html.
-Our programmer is available to discuss any questions; contact Kevin Cole, firstname.lastname@example.org.
+RSIA has a list of software packages that are well-suited to meet the data collection needs of researchers and students, many of them available at no cost and unencumbered by proprietary licensing restrictions.
+The software list is available at Research Resources.
+You may contact our database administrator, Brian Showalter, if you have questions about this software.

 - Does the Small Research Grant cover the equipment expense?

-- We do not fund 100% equipment cost but we consider a cost-sharing approach in which GRI and the Department split the cost.
-All equipment purchased with funds from Small Research Grant becomes the property of the Department which the researcher is affiliated.
-Purchased equipment should be used by other students in future studies.
+- The fund does not cover the full equipment cost, but follows a cost-sharing approach in which RSIA and the grant recipient's department split the cost.
+All equipment purchased with funds from Small Research Grant becomes the property of the department with which the researcher is affiliated.
+This equipment should be used by other students in future studies.

-- I need a laptop and video recording.
+- I need a laptop and video recording equipment.
 Can I include these in my budget?

-- We do not support the purchases of computers or laptops.
-We loan computers to researchers depending on the availability.
-We load a video camera and tripod but you will need to include the cost of mini DVs in your budget.
+- The fund does not support the purchases of computers or laptops.
+RSIA loans computers to researchers, depending on the availability.
+We can loan you a video camera and tripod, but you will need to include the cost of mini DVs in your budget.

 - May I hire a student assistant to work with me for my study?